-In order to use RunSignUp, your browser must accept cookies.
+In order to use RunSignup, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

-Cluster headaches affect a smaller population than migraines and other common headache disorders, so a virtual 5k allows clusterheads from around the globe to participate and raise awareness for cluster headaches in their hometown.
+Cluster headaches affect a smaller population than migraine disease and other common headache disorders, and a virtual 5k allows clusterheads from around the globe to participate and raise awareness for cluster headaches in their hometowns.

 What’s a Virtual 5k?
-A virtual 5k can be run or walked at any location so that you can join us from anywhere in the world on Saturday, June 16th.
+A virtual 5k can be run or walked at any location so that you can join us from anywhere in the world on Saturday, June 25th.
 You can use a treadmill at home or in a gym.
 You can run outside in your neighborhood or at a local park.
 You can bring your children, use strollers, or participate in a wheelchair.
 There’s no time limit, so you can run or walk 3.1 miles (5 kilometers) at your own pace.
 Your pets can even participate with you!
 One of the benefits of a virtual 5k is that there are no added costs of travel and hotel stays.

 How the #CureforCluster Virtual 5k Works: